brendamelano/Reprogramming_Osteosarcoma/README.md

 - The plain_scRNAseq_analysis.ipynb script contains the code for State definition using the NMF method.

 Section 2: Identifying the sensitive state using a lineage tracing approach.

+- The lineage tracing folder contains the scripts for this analysis

 Section 3: Identifying candidate drivers for the different states